|

 of your body, especially your muscles.
 Feel the tension in your

-Now, begin by pushing the lower portion of the light down toward
+- Now, begin by pushing the lower portion of the light down

-your toes slowly.
-Imagine the white light pushing all the stress
+toward your toes slowly.
+Imagine the white light pushing all

-and tension out of your muscles one at a time.
-Imagine this stressful
+the stress and tension out of your muscles one at a time.
+Imagine

-energy like a gray smoke being pushed down your lower extremities
+this stressful energy like a gray smoke being pushed down your

-(This visualization should take approximately 1-2 minutes).
-Use
+white light.
+(This visualization should take approximately 1-2

-the same technique to push the light from the solar plexus up
+- Use the same technique to push the light from the solar plexus

-your back, neck and head, pushing the `gray' stress out the top
+up your back, neck and head, pushing the `gray' stress out the

 - This step takes a little practice, don't worry if you can't